tixi/Domoticz-Tuya-SmartPlug-Plugin/README.md

 sudo /etc/init.d/domoticz.sh restart
 ```
 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "Tuya SmartPlug".
+At the moment the following DPS codes are hardcoded (under constructor).
+I'll try to modify the plugin in a later version
+to support a parameter field so these values can be provided during configuration.

+self.__ampere  	        = 4						# DPS key for Ampere
+self.__watt             = 5						# DPS key for Watt
+self.__voltage          = 6						# DPS key for Voltage

 ## Known issues